 He acts for insolvency practitioners and fixed charge receivers in both disposal transactions and asset management.
 He has successfully worked with stakeholders, IP’s and agents to provide considerable improvements on anticipated realisations and has also worked with many borrowers and their advisors on consensual work-outs and refinances.

 Richard joined Shoosmiths' real estate practice in October 2016, joining the firm from Addleshaw Goddard Leeds.
 He is based in Leeds and works with clients across the UK.

 His recent experience includes advising on high value projects, local and national:

-- Acting for Endless on a new lease, tenant option and pre-emption in relation to a large high tech distribution centre, office and retail space in Peterborough following the acquisition of the Kiddicare business from Morrisons.
-The early part of deal also dealt with the surrender of the leases on all of the retail outlets.
+- acting for Endless on a new lease, tenant option and pre-emption in relation to a large high tech distribution centre, office and retail space in Peterborough following the acquisition of the Kiddicare business from Morrisons.
+The early part of deal also dealt with the surrender of the leases on all of the retail outlets; and

-- Acting for Bank of Ireland and then O’Hara & Co as receivers on the club leases and disposal of Belle Vue Stadium, Wakefield over a period of 6 years.
+- acting for Bank of Ireland and then O’Hara & Co as receivers on the club leases and disposal of Belle Vue Stadium, Wakefield over a period of six years.